-Unfortunately, filing for divorce does not equate to being divorced.
-Yes, Florida is a “no fault” divorce state, but adultery allegations can still influence the court’s determinations regarding child custody and visitation, spousal support, and even the division of your marital estate.
+Unfortunately, being separated and filing for divorce does not equate to being divorced.
+Yes, Florida is a “no-fault” divorce state, but adultery allegations can still influence the court’s determinations regarding child custody and visitation, spousal support, and even the division of your marital estate.
 Your spouse may have cheated on you hundreds of times in the past, but that was during your marriage, not your divorce.
 Any new relationship you start can – and likely will – be used against you in court.

 A Personal Matter

 No one likes to hear about their ex’s new relationship – especially if you’re technically still married.
 Your spouse may even try to “even the score” because they feel hurt and betrayed.
 For example, your spouse may refuse to make certain concessions that improve your future happiness or financial stability.
 Also, in a worst-case scenario, your soon-to-be ex may even overcomplicate the negotiation process to the point that it turns your case into a costly high-conflict divorce.